Bring sustainable growth to the rural economy

 The definition of the rural economy, according to the House of Lords, encompasses many different areas including agriculture, forestry and rural affairs.
 It also includes the less commonly cited service sector, public administration, education and health.
 This policy is particularly complicated to track due to the variety of sectors involved.

 In July 2017, the government announced a £200 million boost to rural communities.
-They stated the Rural Development Programme for England (RDPE) would generate over 6700 new jobs, as well as developing infrastructure such as new buildings and machinery.
+They stated the Rural Development Programme for England (RDPE) would generate over 6700 new jobs, as well as developing infrastructures such as new buildings and machinery.
 This new funding includes £30 million to improve rural broadband, and £120 million to assist with productivity for farming, forestry, and landowners.

 In July 2018, £45 million was made available through the Rural Broadband Infrastructure scheme.
 Following this, in October 2018 a project to help landowners create new woodland was launched as an initiative to bring “economic and environmental benefits”.